 They can also exacerbate equity and justice issues.
 If rich people can continue to pay to pollute, poor people will continue to bear the worst consequences of the climate crisis.
 A more sustainable future is one in which we all adapt our lifestyles in moderate ways to result in a just and thriving future for everyone.

 We believe that offsetting can be effective when it supports high-quality offsets and when we pair it with reduction.
 The best way to move to a low-carbon future is to build a society that simply uses less fossil fuels.

-Just as companies create reduction plans and offset to compensate for what they can’t at first reduce, people can be most effective by taking a reduce + offset approach.
+Just as companies create reduction plans and offset to compensate for what they can’t at first reduce, people can be most effective by taking a reduce and offset approach.